 They went over huge in my house.
 Mini Chef has never been so eager to eat a bell pepper.
 I was truly impressed.
 I left the cheese off for myself, and this would even work for those eating grain free/paleo if you leave the corn out.
 This recipe is really quite flexible, so adjust any way you like!

+These wonderful healthy stuffed peppers have just enough Mexican flare to make dinner super delicious!
 Serve a half of one of these bad boys with a salad for a fabulously filling meal!

 Please note that the nutrition data below is a ballpark figure.
 Exact data is not possible.